 Lemon is everything.
 If you have been reading my blog for a while, then you may have noticed that I drink 32 ounces of warm water with the fresh juice from 1/2 of a lemon every day, before anything else.
 I cannot skip this step!
 It makes me feel normal and wakes up my digestive system.
 Lemon has amazing cleansing properties and provides a burst of Vitamin C while supporting the detoxification process.
 Adding lemon juice to your soup will help to keep your immune system strong while bringing lightness and flavor.

 Fresh ginger is so essential.
 So healing.
 So digestion-friendly.
 With it’s natural cold fighting properties, you can battle off congestion, flu and nausea while boosting your immunity.
-Not only do I add ginger to all the soups I prepare, but I add a huge chunk to our daily green juice, in salad dressings and in hot tea.
+Not only do I add ginger to all the soups I prepare, but I add a huge chunk to our daily green juice, in salad dressings and in hot tea. (ground ginger is okay, if you don’t have fresh ginger on hand, although fresh is best)

 - 1/4 cup water (or vegetable broth)